alexfanjn/alexfanjn.github.io/_pages/about.md

 # News

+- [06/2023] One paper about the homophily and heterophily information aggregation for Ethereum account classification is accepted by JETCAS.
+- [06/2023] I am honored be selected to receive a 2023 IEEE CASS Student Travel Grant.
 - [01/2023] One paper about the impact of network topologies to the performance of GNNs is accepted by ISCAS2023.
 - [01/2023] I am honored to be selected to attend [GYSS2023]( https://www.nrf.gov.sg/gyss/home) virtually.
 - [10/2022] New preprint "GANI: Global Attacks on Graph Neural Networks via Imperceptible Node Injections" and corresponding codes are available now. [[Paper]](https://arxiv.org/abs/2210.12598), [[Code]](https://github.com/alexfanjn/gani)